rebekah-eichberg/summer-2025-safeify/README.md

 During feature analysis, we noticed many false positives had negative reviews.
 When comparing **false positives vs. true negatives**, we found **different category distributions**, which led us to investigate the role of the `'category'` feature.

 We experimented with including/excluding the category feature, but results were **inconsistent** between validation and cross-validation.
-We realized this was due to our **custom component-based data split**, which assigned similar products to the same set — resulting in a **distribution mismatch** of the `'category'` feature between training and validation sets.
+We realized this was due to our **custom component-based data split**, which assigned similar products to the same set — resulting in a **distribution mismatch** of the `'category'` feature specifically within the positive labeled samples between training and validation sets.

 Despite these challenges, our models achieved high recall (~**0.8**) and were able to capture most true positives — although at the cost of higher false positives in some configurations.